Eating for IBS is a key strategy for managing all IBS symptoms. But there are some common pitfalls.

-This can be exasperating (to say the least) because it may seem like there simply aren't any steps left to take.
-But - it's much more likely than not that there are still dietary triggers involved, they're just being overlooked.
+It's much more likely that there are still dietary triggers involved, they're just being overlooked.

-I've found there are seven specific traps that ensnare people as they adjust their diet.
+I've found there are seven specific traps that snare people as they adjust their diet.
 These are the seven sneaky sins of eating for IBS.
 Make sure you're not guilty.

 I've given up all coffee except for my morning cup of decaf.
 I have cramps every morning too, but just one cup of coffee - especially decaf! - wouldn't cause this, would it?